 You need an API Token to send API requests through the ThingSpace Platform.
-If you haven’t registered or signed in, you won’t have access to your token to use in your application or with the API console.
-You must register and sign in to be able to get keys and generate tokens to send real API requests.
+If you haven’t registered or signed in, you won’t have access to a token to use in your application or on API Console pages.
+You must register and sign in to be able to get keys and generate tokens to work with real devices in your Verizon account.

 Your application must send an API token in the header of every API request.
 We use the OAuth2 “client credentials” grant type, and we require that the application key and secret are Base64 encoded.
 To obtain an API token:

-The response will contain a token that you must include in the header of all Device Location API requests.
+The response will contain a token that you must include in the header of all device diagnostics API requests.
 The token will be valid for one hour from when it was first issued, and any further

 token requests during that hour will return the same token.